Olf0/instolf/README.md

 **INSTaller Of Lean Functioning**

-`noarch` installer for selecting, downloading and installing any package.
+`noarch` installer for selecting, downloading and installing any package from any repository.

 ## For RPM packages